harvester/docs/docs/troubleshooting/installation.md

 ## Meeting hardware requirements

-- Check that your hardware meets the [minimum requirements](../index.md#hardware-requirements).
+- Check that your hardware meets the [minimum requirements](../index.md#hardware-requirements) to complete installation.

 ## Receiving the message `"Loading images.
 This may take a few minutes..."`